wondmgezahu/RAMP/README.md

 ## Experimental Setup

-### Details of RC QCar
-The QCar1 by Quanser is a 1/10-scale autonomous vehicle platform designed for robotics and AI research.
-The platform includes key onboard sensors such as an IMU, RGB-D camera, and LiDAR, and is equipped with motion capture markers for integration with external tracking systems, making it ideal for experiments in localization, control, and navigation.
+Our pursuit-evasion scenario experiments were conducted using the QCar1 by Quanser, a 1/10-scale autonomous vehicle platform designed for robotics and AI research.
+The platform features onboard sensors including an IMU, RGB-D camera, and LiDAR, along with motion capture markers for external tracking system integration.
+This configuration makes the QCar1 ideal for research in localization, control, and navigation applications.

 ## New Physical Robot Experiments